ImpMIA: Leveraging Implicit Bias for Membership Inference Attack

 \section{Results}

 In this section, we quantitatively compare our \emph{ImpMIA} attack against prominent prior black-box and white-box attacks across multiple datasets.
 In \Cref{sec:main_results}, we demonstrate the superiority of our attack in the realistic scenario where only the model weights are known and the attacker is given a superset of samples that includes the training data, but without any additional knowledge of the model training or the superset composition.
-Next, in \Cref{sec:assumptions_analysis}, we systematically analyze the impact of eliminating each assumption across different models, showing that reference-model–based methods suffer significant performance drops, while our method remains unaffected.
-Further analysis of the method and ablation studies can be found in \Cref{app:ablations}.
+Next, in \Cref{sec:assumptions_analysis}, we systematically analyze the impact of eliminating each assumption across different models, showing that reference-model-based methods suffer significant performance drops, while our method remains unaffected.